2.5 Therapeutic Exercise Principles

 A PTA is implementing a strengthening program 14 weeks after ACL reconstruction.
 The plan of care directs hypertrophy-level dosing for the quadriceps.
 Which set/rep/load scheme BEST matches that goal?

 A patient with lateral epicondylalgia has plateaued on isometric and concentric wrist extensor exercises.
-Which exercise modification has the strongest evidence to add next within a PTA-implemented program?
+Which modification has the strongest evidence to add next within a PTA-implemented program?